melaniebrgr/expat-exchange/README.md

 - Convert any amount from one currency to another.
 - See how the exchange rate has varied over the last 30 days.
-- Mobile friendly and efficient: minimize the number of API requests to make the app as efficient as possible
+- Mobile friendly and efficient: minimize the number of API requests to make the app as efficient as possible.

 ### Additional context